Valley of the Kings (Tibet)

 Other sources, however, have indicated that there are actually nine mounds rather than eight or ten.
-The monarchs believed to be buried at the site include Songtsen Gampo (the founder of the Tibetan Empire), Mangsong Mangtsen, Tridu Songtsen, Gyangtsa Laban, Tride Tsuktsen, Trisong Detsen, Mune Tsenpo and Tritsu Detsen.
+The monarchs believed to be buried at the site include Songtsen Gampo (the founder of the Tibetan Empire), Mangsong Mangtsen, Tridu Songtsen, Gyangtsa Laban, Tride Tsuktsen, Trisong Detsen, Mune Tsenpo and Ralpachen.

 Features

 The largest of the mounds, located near the north bank of the Qonggyai (Chonggye) River, has a reconstructed 13th-century temple dedicated to Songtsen Gampo.
 The temple was rebuilt with restored murals in 1983 and is maintained by three monks.
-Gampo's statue sits in the centre of the temple's altar, surrounded by statues of his Chinese wife, Wen Cheng, and his Nepalese wife, Tritsun, who holds a crystal ball.
+Gampo's statue sits in the centre of the temple's altar, surrounded by statues of his Chinese wife, Wencheng, and his Nepalese wife, Bhrikuti, who holds a crystal ball.
 Eminent ministers stand to the side, including Sambhota, a noted Tibetan philologist held to be the founder of Tibetan writing.
 Behind this altar statue display is a crowned Maitreya with two Sakyamunis and a mural on the right wall depicting Indian deities of the 8th century AD.